CleanPatrick: A Benchmark for Image Data Cleaning: Results

 \subsection{Benchmark results}

-Figure~\ref{fig:Results} and Table~\ref{tab:Results} present the main performance metrics for each method and issue type, including \gls*{auroc}, \gls*{ap}, and precision/recall at review budgets $k = \{100, 500, 1000\}$.
+The detailed performance metrics for all evaluated methods are presented in Table~\ref{tab:Results} in the appendix.
+For visual clarity, Figure~\ref{fig:Results} summarizes these results by showing the performance of the best two methods for each issue type in terms of \gls*{auroc}, \gls*{ap}, and precision/recall at review budgets $k = \{100, 500, 1000\}$.
 Below, we describe these results and discuss their implications for real-world data‑cleaning workflows.

-\textbf{Off‑topic sample detection.} Classical anomaly detectors, such as IForest, HBOS, and ECOD, achieve similar overall rankings (AUROC: 0.76--0.77, AP: 0.15--0.16).
-In contrast, SelfClean, a dedicated data cleaning strategy, attains an AUROC of 0.67 and AP of 0.15 but exhibits higher precision for the top 100 candidates (P@100 = 0.52) compared to the other methods.
+\paragraph{Off‑topic sample detection.} Classical anomaly detectors, such as IForest, HBOS, and ECOD, achieve similar overall rankings (AUROC $\approx$ 0.76--0.77, AP $\approx$ 0.15--0.16).
+In contrast, SelfClean, a dedicated data cleaning strategy, attains an AUROC of 0.67 and AP of 0.14 but exhibits higher precision for the top 100 candidates (P@100 = 0.52) compared to the other methods.
 This indicates that while SelfClean's global scores are less calibrated, its highest-confidence predictions are more reliable under limited review budgets compared to classical anomaly detectors.

-\textbf{Near‑duplicate detection.} Perceptual hashing and SSIM perform near chance (AUROC $\approx$ 0.50, AP marginally above 0.31), reflecting their difficulty in capturing the subtle duplicates present in CleanPatrick.
+\paragraph{Near‑duplicate detection.} Perceptual hashing and SSIM perform near chance (AUROC $\approx$ 0.50, AP marginally above 0.31), reflecting their difficulty in capturing the subtle duplicates present in CleanPatrick.
 SelfClean, by leveraging self-supervised embeddings, achieves an AUROC of 0.92 and an AP of 0.88, with P@100--P@1000 = 1.00.
 This gain highlights the effectiveness of representation learning in duplicate detection, consistent with previous findings \citep{fernandez2022watermarking,groger_selfclean_2024}.
+To audit the retrieval mechanism for bias, we sampled and annotated 450 additional high-similarity pairs from pHash, SSIM, and an ImageNet-supervised ViT-T (Appendix~\ref{app:NDAudit}).
+Table~\ref{tab:nd_augmented} confirms that SelfClean's AUROC is preserved while pHash and SSIM lose 1--2 AUROC points.
+Of the 17 newly confirmed duplicates, SelfClean recovers 76.5\% within a review budget of $k = 5{,}000$, compared to 17.6--35.3\% for pixel methods (Table~\ref{tab:nd_audit_recall}).
+The advantage of representation learning on near-duplicate detection is thus confirmed.